-How do you know if you need a lawyer?
+What do you do if you think you need a lawyer?
 CII can help.

 Many of CII’s beneficiaries do not know if they need or would like to retain legal counsel.
-Often, providing access to practical or legal guidance prepared by CII, experts in the CII networks, or by other persons or organizations who are willing to counsel employees, will be sufficient depending on the particular circumstances.
-Information prepared by CII or others provides insight from legal and other experts about how to avoid getting into trouble as well as what to consider if problems arise.
+Often, obtaining access to practical information and options provided by CII, experts in the CII networks, or by other non-attorneys who are willing to counsel employees, will be sufficient depending on the particular circumstances.
+Information prepared by CII or others provides insights from legal and other experts about how to avoid getting into trouble as well as what to consider if problems arise.

 - Highlight legal and other risks facing CIA and intelligence community employees arising out of their employment, and